BYLAWS OF THE MID-CONTINENT INTERGROUP (2024)

 Section 2 – Qualifications or Eligibility for Membership in the Intergroup

-A. Those groups within the geographic definition of Intergroup that have formally registered with the World Service Office and indicated their intention to belong to Intergroup may be considered members.
+1. Those groups within Intergroup that have formally registered with the World Service Office and indicated their intention to belong to Intergroup may be considered members.
 The Intergroup endorses the definition of an OA group in Overeaters Anonymous, Inc. Bylaws Subpart B, Article V, Section 1, as written and as it may be amended by a future World Service Business Conference.

 An OA group is defined as the following: